libsdl-org/SDL/docs/README-migration.md

 The environment variables SDL_VIDEO_X11_WMCLASS and SDL_VIDEO_WAYLAND_WMCLASS have been removed and replaced by either using the appindentifier param to SDL_SetAppMetadata() or setting SDL_PROP_APP_METADATA_IDENTIFIER_STRING with SDL_SetAppMetadataProperty()

+The environment variable AUDIODEV is used exclusively to specify the audio device for the OSS and NetBSD audio drivers.
+Its use in the ALSA driver has been replaced with the hint SDL_HINT_AUDIO_ALSA_DEFAULT_DEVICE and in the sndio driver with the environment variable AUDIODEVICE.

 The following hints have been renamed:
 * SDL_HINT_VIDEODRIVER => SDL_VIDEO_DRIVER
 * SDL_HINT_AUDIODRIVER => SDL_HINT_AUDIO_DRIVER